-We talked about the risks like lowered immunity and old age, but exactly how is shingles diagnosed?
+We talked about the risks of lowered immunity and old age, but exactly how are shingles diagnosed?

 A physician can diagnose shingles based on the symptoms you manifest, an examination of the rash and blisters, and your own medical history.

-Once a physician clearly identifies shingles, the healing and treatment process begin.
+Once a physician clearly identifies shingles, the healing and treatment process begins.

 The process can last between two and four weeks.

 However, some people are left with minor scars.
 In most cases, patients make a full and complete recovery with no visible scarring.